Exporting High-Quality Video With Small File Sizes In Premiere

 Bitrate Encoding

-There are three different settings in the “Bitrate Encoding” drop-down menu: CBR (Constant Bitrate), VBR 1 pass (Variable Bit rate), and VBR 2 pass.
+The “Bitrate Encoding” drop-down menu offers three different settings: CBR (Constant Bitrate), VBR 1 pass (Variable Bit rate), and VBR 2 pass.

 image 2